 Hilda S. Frame Schoolhouse

 Built in the Nesco section of the township in 1900, this schoolhouse was named after Hilda S. Frame in appreciation of her life-long service in educating the Township’s children.
-The building is currently used to house pre-kindergarten students.
+The building is currently being used by the Mullica Historical Society.

 Gertrude Lauer School